zephia/mercadolibre/README.md

 ## Documentation

-Official documentation on how to use the MercadoLibre API can be found on [http://developers.mercadolibre.com/api-docs/](http://developers.mercadolibre.com/api-docs/)
+Official documentation and how to use the MercadoLibre API can be found at [http://developers.mercadolibre.com/api-docs/](http://developers.mercadolibre.com/api-docs/)

 ## Installation